JoyZadan/paleo-recipes/README.md

 It was an easy choice to decide on building this App as I have tried and enjoyed the paleo-eating lifestyle and know that I have enough background information to make the job of building a hybrid database application a little less daunting!
 Plus paleo dishes almost always look great in photos, though that may mean a few extra trips to the kitchen to raid the fridge!

+But what is the Paleo diet?
+According to the [Mayo Clinic](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/paleo-diet/art-20111182), *"a paleo diet is a dietary plan based on foods similar to what might have been eaten during the Paleolithic era, which dates from approximately 2.5 million to 10,000 years ago.
+A paleo diet typically includes lean meats, fish, fruits, vegetables, nuts and seeds — foods that in the past could be obtained by hunting and gathering.
+A paleo diet limits foods that became common when farming emerged about 10,000 years ago.
+These foods include dairy products, legumes and grains."*